raoofaltaher/NestYogi-Optimizer/README.md

 | `state['v']` | Second moment vector. |
 | `state['max_v']` | Maximum second moment vector (used if `amsgrad` is `True`). |
 | `state['slow_param']` | Copy of the parameter for Lookahead (used if `lookahead` is `True`). |

-## Usage
-NestYogi can be seamlessly integrated into both PyTorch and TensorFlow workflows.
-Below are minimal examples demonstrating how to utilize the optimizer in each framework.